 Do you cut employees when your business is slow?
 Do you build your schedule around your business trends?
 Are you prepared for special events in your community?
-Labor costs are part of the prime numbers which also includes payroll taxes, employee benefits, health insurance, unemployment and workers’ compensation.
-This is just one way to increase restaurant profit.
+Labor costs are part of the prime numbers which also includes payroll taxes, employee benefits, health insurance, unemployment and workers compensation.

-Restaurant sales will affect your labor cost, especially if management did not react quickly in reducing the amount of employees on any particular shift when the sales slowdown.
+Restaurant sales will affect your labor cost.
+Restaurant profit loss can occur because management did not react quickly to reduce the number of employees when the sales slow down.
 Management plays a huge role in this in your restaurant profit loss or gains.

 Employee rate of pay can affect your labor cost percentage.
 When creating your employee schedules keep in mind the pay rate of different employees and that person’s job proficiency.
-If someone is at a higher pay rate, but is fast and efficient that may be worth the additional pay.
+However, if someone at higher pay rate is fast and efficient, maybe that’s worth the additional pay.
 If someone is not as proficient, maybe the person needs additional training or a different position.
 Keep this in mind when hiring staff because it’s not good to drop pay rates, but starting someone at a lower rate and once they become better at the job, the pay can increase with the experience and job proficiency.

 Cross-train your employees to work in more than one position.
-If there would be a drop in sales, then that crossed trained employee will help in reducing the labor cost by performing more than one role.
+If sales drop, then that crossed-trained employee will reduce the labor cost by performing more than one role.

 Do you teach employee safety techniques to keep them as safe as possible?
 Do your staff know what to do if there is a robbery, fire, power outage, or local disaster?
 There are so many times we think it could never happen to us, but it certainly could happen.
 Knowing what to do can make a difference when it comes to workers compensation, customer or employee safety.